dodistyo/dodistyo.github.io/content/posts/open-model-on-local/index.en.md

 {{< image src="/Logo.png" caption="Flux Dev 1 FP8 + Logo LoRa Output" >}}

 ## LLM for Agentic coding
-There are a lot of open-weight LLMs trained specifically for coding  —  like QWEN 3 Coder and DeepSeek Coder. they also have multiple model size variant, but of course smaller model version will not perform as good as model that run in a full precisions.
+There are a lot of open-weight LLMs trained specifically for coding out there  —  like QWEN 3 Coder and DeepSeek Coder. they also have multiple model size variant, but of course smaller model version will not perform as good as model that run in a full precisions mode.
 To measure how capable a Large Language Model (LLM) is, the AI community uses standard benchmarks — shared evaluation tasks that allow fair comparison between models.
 These benchmarks test how well models understand, reason, and generate text across different domains.

 One of the most significant modern benchmarks for LLMs — especially those aimed at software engineering — is SWE-Bench.